 While another variety produces only in summer.
 You can choose depending on the weather condition of your area.

 To plant strawberries, you need rich nutrient soil with a pH of 5.5 to 6.8.
 It should also be planted in areas where plants such as tomatoes, eggplants, pepper, or even strawberries themselves as been planted before.
-Keep in mind that to grow healthy berries, a steady even fertilizer, and proper irrigation regimen are needed.
+Keep in mind that to grow healthy berries, a steady even fertilizer, and a proper irrigation regimen are needed.

 Watering is another important aspect of planting strawberries, they do have shallow roots, so you must keep moisture in at all times.
 Some zones will also need to protect strawberries during winter.